largecats/largecats.github.io/_posts/2019-10-29-pyspark-udf-caveats.md

 * content
 {:toc}

 User defined function (udf) is a feature in (Py)Spark that allows user to define customized functions with column arguments.
+This post summarizes some pitfalls when using udfs.

 E.g.,
 ```python
 # dataframe of channelids
 import pandas as pd